-In Statistics you will learn to appreciate that it is a practical subject in constant everyday use, whilst at the same time, it has a strong theoretical background.
+In Statistics you will learn to appreciate that it is a practical subject in constant everyday use, whilst theoretical strong background.
 You will build on to your knowledge of probability and data analysis as you investigate the idea of statistical modelling.

-In Mechanics you will learn how you can model real life situations involving velocity, distance and time using mathematics and how to solve physical problems.
-Topics include studying the motion of projectile and Newton's laws of motion.
+In Mechanics you will learn how you can real model life involving situations velocity, distance and time using mathematics how and to solve physical problems.
+Topics include studying the motion of a projectile and Newton's laws of motion.